puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 services (e.g.
 [Google Cloud Storage](https://cloud.google.com/products/cloud-storage),
-[Google BigQuery](https://cloud.google.com/products/big-query), etc.) then you can specify access with the `--service_account_scopes`.
+[Google BigQuery](https://cloud.google.com/products/big-query), etc.) then you can specify access with the `scopes` attribute.
 For more information about Service Account scopes, see
 [this page](https://developers.google.com/compute/docs/authentication).